They say the best things in life are free. This applies to website traffic, too.

-Nowadays, brands are fighting for the first position in Google.
-To stand a chance in this fierce battle, you need to use the best SEO “war” tactics.
+Nowadays, brands are fighting to create content that lands in the first position in Google.
+To stand a chance in this fierce battle, site owners need to use the best SEO “war” tactics.

 #1 Work on Your Website Credibility

 I called getting a high Google ranking a “battle” for a reason.
-You’ll have to compete with big brands and their big websites.
+You'll have to compete with big brands and their big websites to increase organic traffic.

-While some tools offer metrics that describe domain strength in Google’s eyes (usually with a scale from 1 to 100), you don’t need an artificial score like this to understand just how authoritative a given website is.
+Since some sites offer a kind of analytics tool for metrics that describe domain strength in Google's eyes (usually with a scale from 1 to 100), you don't need an artificial score like this to understand just how authoritative a given website is.